Advanced Guide

 customer.proto

-Above command will generate two files customer.pb.go and customer_grpc.pb.go and these contain necessary code to perform rpc calls.
+Above command will generate two files customer.pb.go and customer_grpc.pb.go and these contain necessary code to perform RPC calls.
 In customer.pb.go you can find CustomerService interface-

 // CustomerServiceServer is the server API for CustomerService service.